alex-netkachov/pwd/README.md

 ## Quickstart

 1. Install [.NET](https://dotnet.microsoft.com/download)
-2. Download portable single executable for your operating system from the releases.
+2. Download the portable executable for your platform from the releases or clone this repository.
 3. Open terminal application ([terminal](https://github.com/microsoft/terminal),
    cmd, xterm, etc).
-4. Navigate to the folder where you want your password files.
+4. Navigate to the folder where you want to store your password files.
-5. Run the downloaded executable.
+5. Run the downloaded executable or the cloned project.
-6. When the tool runs, type a password for your new storage and confirm it.
+6. When the tool asks, type the password and confirm it.
-7. Type `.add website.com` to add a new encrypted file.
+7. Type `.add website.com` to add an encrypted file.
 8. Type `user: tom` press `Enter`, type `password: secret` press `Enter` and then press `Enter` on the empty line.
 9. Command prompt is changed to `website.com>`.
 Type `..` to go back to the list of files.
 10. Type `websi` and press TAB to autocomplete, then press Enter.
 11. Now either copy the username by typing `.ccu`, copy the password by typing `.ccp`.
-You have 5 seconds to paste it somewhere.
+The clipboard content will nbe cleared in 10 seconds.
 12. Go back to the file list by typing `..`.
 13. Type `.edit` to edit the file in the default text editor.
 If the environment variable `EDITOR` is not set, specify the editor's executable after the